Bedework/bw-dav-tester/README.md

 	</verify>

 ## xmlElementMatch
-Compares the response with an XML path and returns TRUE if there is a match, otherwise False.
+Compares the response with an XML path and returns True if there is a match, otherwise False.
 The path is the absolute xpath from the root element down.
 Attribute, attribute-value and text contents tests of the matched element can be done using: